 This snowboard has a directional twin shape—which means it’ll ride smoothly in either direction—but has a slight setback stance that favors one direction.
 Coupled with an entirely reverse camber profile (i.e. rocker), this is an all-mountain board that’ll hold its own in powder because the setback insert packs and rocker profile give it a good amount of float.

 Typically on entry-level products targeted towards beginners, the gear is pretty straightforward and lacks special features.
 However, when building the Foundation Rocker, Arbor decided to include “grip-tech edges,” which is a tri-radial sidecut.
 Basically, this improves edge grip when conditions are hardpack or icy, making this snowboard excessively versatile for anywhere you ride!

 The Ride Manic has features you might see in a more advanced all-mountain board, while still being very much tailored to beginners.
 This means this is another great option to learn the basics on, but it will also keep up with you as you progress into an amazing rider!

 The largest difference you’ll see on this snowboard vs others on this list is its hybrid camber profile with camber between the bindings and rocker in the tips.
-The Rossignol Circuit also has a similar profile, however, the camber is much more prevalent in the Ride Manic.
 This means that this snowboard is going to provide more carving stability at high speeds than other boards on this list will.
 It’s going to lock into those carves thanks to that camber as well as a “quadratic sidecut'' which provides extra contact points.